emoloic/streamify/setup/terraform.md

   - `e2-standard-2` Compute Instance for Airflow
   - Dataproc Spark Cluster
     - One `e2-standard-2` Master node
+	Our spark cluster consists of only one node(Master Node).
+You can use a multinode cluster instead with two or more worker node.
+[Guide](https://registry.terraform.io/providers/hashicorp/google/latest/docs/resources/dataproc_cluster)
   - A Google Cloud Storage bucket
   - Two Bigquery Datasets
     - streamify_stg